 These values are case-insensitive.
-In some cases, abbreviations are supported, such as ECDSA256 for ECD-SAP256SHA256 and ECDSA384 for ECDSAP384SHA384.
+In some cases, abbreviations are supported, such as ECDSA256 for ECDSAP256SHA256 and ECDSA384 for ECDSAP384SHA384.
 If RSASHA1 is specified along with the -3 option, then NSEC3RSASHA1 is used instead.

-Since BIND 9.12.0, this option is mandatory except when using the -S option, which copies the algorithm from the predecessory key.
-Previously, the default for newly generated keys was RSASHA1.
+This option is mandatory except when using the -S option, which copies the algorithm from the predecessory key.

+Changed in version 9.12.0: The default value RSASHA1 for newly generated keys was removed.